stocnet/manynet/README.md

 #### More themes and scales

-Lastly, `autographr()` is highly extensible in terms of the overall look of your plots. `{manynet}` uses the excellent `{ggraph}` package (and thus `{ggplot2}`) as a plotting engine.
+Lastly, `graphr()` is highly extensible in terms of the overall look of your plots. `{manynet}` uses the excellent `{ggraph}` package (and thus `{ggplot2}`) as a plotting engine.
 This enables alterations such as the application of themes to be applied upon the defaults.
 If you want to quickly make sure your plots conform to your institution or taste, then it is easy to do with themes and scales that update the basic look and color palette used in your plots.

 ![](https://www.jameshollway.com/post/manynet/README-more-themes-1.png)

 More themes are on their way, and we’re happy to take suggestions.

-### autographs
+### graphs

-Second, `autographs()` is used to graph multiple networks together, which can be useful for ego networks or network panels. `{patchwork}` is used to help arrange individual plots together.
+Second, `graphs()` is used to graph multiple networks together, which can be useful for ego networks or network panels. `{patchwork}` is used to help arrange individual plots together.

 ![](https://www.jameshollway.com/post/manynet/README-autographs-1.png)

-### autographd
+### grapht

-Third, `autographd()` is used to visualise dynamic networks.
+Third, `grapht()` is used to visualise dynamic networks.
 It uses `{gganimate}` and `{gifski}` to create a gif that visualises network changes over time.
 It really couldn’t be easier.